 and Stepping Stones

-My name is Mary Stone and I am a special education author, advocate, trainer, and presenter.
+My name is Mary Stone and I am an author, advocate, trainer, and presenter.

-I was first introduced to the world of special education when my youngest son was diagnosed with a Non-Verbal Learning Disability (NVLD).
+I was first introduced to the world of disability when my son was diagnosed with a Non-Verbal Learning Disability (NVLD).
 Once I had the diagnosis, I really thought there was going to be someone who would tell me what to do in order to help my son.
 But there wasn't.

 With a lack of guidance in finding services and supports to set him up for success, my husband and I felt as though we were on our own.
 We didn't know where to go, who to see, what questions to ask, or how to ask them.
 I knew that I needed to help my son but I didn't have the resources - let alone the vocabulary - to get started.
 It was completely and utterly overwhelming.

 I wanted my son to be a part of the world - not isolated from it - and in his early elementary years we were observing that just the opposite was happening.
-Navigating the educational system in the hopes of helping him was like being in the middle of a thick forest, with little light and no trail in sight.
-We could hear his classmates gathered together, growing and learning with one another, but we couldn't find the map to get there.
 By the time he reached 2nd grade, I realized that if I wanted to be able to help him achieve his goals, I would have to learn more.
 I decided to go back to school, enrolling at UW-Milwaukee in the Exceptional Education program.

 My drive to share my services with the greater Milwaukee area and beyond was the impetus for founding Stepping Stones Educational Services LLC.
 Through my company, I provide: